kataras/iris/README.md

 	 - The Request is the pointer of the *Request, is the exactly the same as you used to use with the standar http library.
  3. **Params**
 	 - Contains the Named path Parameters, imagine it as a map[string]string which contains all parameters of a request.

 >Functions

+ 0. **Clone()**
+	 - Returns a clone of the Context, useful when you want to use the context outscoped for example in goroutines.
  1. **Write(contents string)**
 	 - Writes a pure string to the ResponseWriter and sends to the client.
  2. **Param(key string)** returns string